-They also come with the following security features:
+and come with two security features:

 - OTP (one time programmable) area, which is a restricted access area where sensitive data/code can be stored permanently.
-The access sequence and further details about this feature are subject to an NDA (non disclosure agreement) - Serial number (unique identifier) option, which enables each device to be uniquely identified.
+The access sequence and further details about this feature are subject to an NDA (non disclosure agreement) - Serial number (unique identifier), which enables each device to be uniquely identified.
 It is subject to an NDA and is, therefore, not described in the datasheet.